caraya/personal-blog/content/blog/machine-learning-image-enhancement.md

 ---
 title: "Machine Learning Image Enhancement"
 date: "2017-12-22"
+tags:
+  - Images
+  - AI
+  - Technology
+  - Experiments
-templateEngineOverride: false
+templateEngineOverride: md
 ---

 The following tweets, products of an earlier request for comments on an essay about ebooks, started an interesting line of thinking.

-<blockquote class="twitter-tweet" data-conversation="none" data-cards="hidden" data-partner="tweetdeck"><p lang="en" dir="ltr">Re: image quality, as a book publisher whose backlist is pre-digital, our problem is generally that we don’t have high-enough-res source art.</p>— Teresa Elsey (@teresaelsey) <a href="https://twitter.com/teresaelsey/status/940292077878939648?ref_src=twsrc%5Etfw">December 11, 2017</a></blockquote>
+<blockquote><p>Re: image quality, as a book publisher whose backlist is pre-digital, our problem is generally that we don’t have high-enough-res source art.</p>— Teresa Elsey (@teresaelsey) <a href="https://twitter.com/teresaelsey/status/940292077878939648?ref_src=twsrc%5Etfw">December 11, 2017</a></blockquote>

-<blockquote class="twitter-tweet" data-conversation="none" data-cards="hidden" data-partner="tweetdeck"><p lang="en" dir="ltr">If we're *lucky* we have a digital file for what appears in the original print book!
+<blockquote><>If we're *lucky* we have a digital file for what appears in the original print book!
 Often we're scanning a print book to recreate the assets ...</p>— Teresa Elsey (@teresaelsey) <a href="https://twitter.com/teresaelsey/status/940303635157803008?ref_src=twsrc%5Etfw">December 11, 2017</a></blockquote>

 After the initial thought that poor archival practices can bite you hard I started thinking about a solution to the actual problem.
 You're scanning from printed media and need a high-resolution version that you can run through an image processing pipeline to create 2x and, maybe, 3x retina versions.

-If you've seen the demos from Googles Machine Learning and Image processing they can do awesome things with image search and manipulation.
+If you've seen the demos from Google's Machine Learning and Image processing they can do awesome things with image search and manipulation.
 They assume good quality images like those shot with phone cameras or some other mid to high-quality cameras.

 But what if the images are of lower quality, like those we scan from printed documents?

-We'll look at [Neural Enhance](https://github.com/alexjc/neural-enhance) see if does what we need them to.
+We'll look at [Neural Enhance](https://github.com/alexjc/neural-enhance) to see if does what we need them to.

 I'm looking to answer the following questions: